2017 Finsbury Park van attack: Reactions

-Memorials

 Flowers and messages were left close to the scene of the attack and a candlelight vigil was held at 8 pm on 19 June.
 Flags were flown at half mast in Jersey on 19 June as a mark of respect for people caught up in the Finsbury Park attack.
 The Penshaw Monument and the Magistrates' Court building in Keel Square in Sunderland was lit up in red, white and blue as a mark of respect following the incident, the Union Flag was also flying at half mast at Sunderland Civic Centre and Burnley Town Hall.

-Religious leaders

 Mohammed Kozbar, the Chairman of the Finsbury Park Mosque, expressed condolences and condemnation of the attack via Twitter.
 Following the attack, Kozbar stated that the mosque had received multiple death threats.
 The attack was condemned by Christian, Sikh, and Jewish leaders.
 Representatives of the Muslim Council of Britain and the Ramadhan Foundation, as well as several local Labour politicians claimed the incident represented rising Islamophobia in the United Kingdom.

-Politicians

 The incident was described by Sadiq Khan, the Mayor of London, as a terrorist attack.
 During a visit to the Finsbury Park mosque, the Prime Minister, Theresa May praised London's multicultural community and promised more security for places of worship and an increase in the efforts against extremism, including Islamophobia.
 Leader of the Opposition Jeremy Corbyn, whose constituency includes Finsbury Park, said he was shocked and that his thoughts were with those and the community affected by the event.
 May and Corbyn both visited the Finsbury Park mosque and community leaders on 19 June.

 Prince Charles visited Finsbury Park Mosque on 21 June, where he met community leaders and conveyed a message from Queen Elizabeth II.
 He relayed that she was shocked by the attack, especially considering that the victims had been attending Ramadan prayers.

-Honours

-Detective Superintendent Mark Gower and Claire Summers received OBEs for their services to the police response to and investigation of terrorist incidents including the Finsbury Park attack as part of the 2019 New Year Honours.

-Investigation
+Investigation and proceedings

 Arrest

 The Metropolitan Police said a 47-year-old male, believed to be the van driver, was detained by members of the public and arrested in connection to the incident.
 Witnesses reported seeing three people leave the van involved in the incident, but police later announced that they had only one suspect.
 Osborne later claimed that an accomplice had been "getting the drinks in" at the time.
 The incident was investigated by counter-terrorism police.

 A police spokesperson said the driver would be subject to a mental health evaluation.
 The van involved in the incident was reported to have been hired in Pontyclun, Wales.
 Secretary of State for Wales Alun Cairns said South Wales Police worked with officers from London on the investigation.
+Extra policing resources were deployed to reassure Muslim communities in the aftermath.